Get $300 off a Puffy Mattress and a free pillow.

 10-year prorated warranty

 For many mattress shoppers, size is one of the first considerations.
 Mattresses sold today are usually available in six standard sizes.
-These include the twin, twin XL, and full sizes designed for single sleepers, as well as the queen, king, and California king on which two or more people can rest comfortably.
+These include the twin, twin XL, and full sizes designed for single sleepers, as well as queen, king, and California king sizes on which co-sleepers can rest comfortably.

 Weight is also important when dealing with bed-in-a-box models.
 These beds are delivered directly to your doorstep, meaning you’ll need to carry the box to the room where you plan to use the mattress – and heavier models may require more than one person.